 Requirements for the Concentration

 The concentration in Comparative Literature and Society consists of a minimum of 27 points or 9 courses, distributed as follows.
 Please note that courses taken to fulfill the application requirements do not count toward the major.
-With the exception of courses taken to satisfy the global core requirement, any double counting of courses to the CPLS major and another program or university requirement must be approved by the DUS.
+Courses fulfilling concentration requirements must be advanced, discussion-based seminars.
+Language courses in the Beginner I to Intermediate II stream cannot be counted to fulfill any concentration requirement.
+With the exception of courses taken to satisfy the global core requirement, any double counting of courses to the CPLS concentration and another program or university requirement must be approved by the DUS.

 - Introduction to ICLS (CPLS V3900), taken in the spring of the sophomore year (3 points).